-Within-season commercial catch trends presented here are based on data from 2018 to 2020.
-Results from earlier seasons are accessible in previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).
-In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the

-NZRLF are consistent through time (Figure 3-2).
+Within-season commercial catch trends presented here are based on data from 2019 to 2021.
+Results from earlier seasons are accessible in previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research\reports).
+In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the NZRLF are consistent through time (Figure 3-2).
 The highest catches are taken during spring/summer from November to February before declining thereafter (Figure 3-2a).

 The market closures occurred in late January and November of the 2019/20 and 2020/21 seasons, respectively.
 Consequently, the catch in February of the 2019/20 seasons decreased to 6 t, where normally up to 60 t are landed (Figure 3-2a).
 In the 2020/21 season, the overall impact was lower catches, particularly from November to January, compared to previous seasons.
-In 2020/21, the highest catch was taken in December (53 t), and the lowest catch in May (13 t).
+In 2021/22, the highest catch was taken in December (60 t), and the lowest catch in April (9 t).

 Within-season effort levels are largely consistent with those of catch (Figure 3-2a).
-In 2020/21, effort was highest in December (49,713 potlifts) and lowest in May (18,324 potlifts).
+In 2021/22, effort was highest in December (48,438 potlifts) and lowest in May (8,273 potlifts).

-Legal-sized CPUE generally tends to be highest in spring/summer at the start of the season and declines thereafter (Figure 3-2b).
-In 2020/21, monthly catch rates were consistently higher across all months of the season compared to 2019/20.
-In 2020/21, CPUE was highest in January (1.17 kg/potlift) and lowest in May (0.69 kg/potlift).
+Legal-sized CPUE generally tends to increase from November to January/February before declining thereafter (Figure 3-2b).
+In 2021/22, monthly catch rates were consistently higher across all months of the season compared to previous seasons.
+In 2021/22, CPUE was highest in February (1.42 kg/potlift) and lowest in May (1.06 kg/potlift).

-Monthly trends in catch rate of pre-recruits (i.e. PRI) tend to follow those of legal-sized CPUE, being highest at the start of the season before decreasing thereafter (Figure 3-2c).
-Compared to 2019/20, the monthly PRI in 2020/21 was higher across most months.
-In 2020/21, the PRI was highest in February (0.25 undersized/potlift) and lowest in May (0.10 undersized/potlift).
+Monthly trends in catch rate of pre-recruits (i.e. PRI) tend to be higher at the start of the season before decreasing thereafter (Figure 3-2c).
+In 2021/22, the PRI was highest in November and March (0.27 undersized/potlift) and lowest in May (0.06 undersized/potlift).

 Monthly legal-sized mean weight generally increases as the season progresses (Figure 3-2d).
-In 2020/21, with the exception of November and April, monthly mean weight was consistently lower across most months compared to the 2019/20 season, being highest in April (1.18 kg) and lowest in November (0.90 kg).
+In 2021/22, the mean weight was lowest in November (0.90 kg) and highest in May (1.26 kg).